knative/docs/docs/bookstore/page-4/create-sequence-to-streamline-ML-workflows.md

     metadata:
       name: sequence
     spec:
-      channelTemplate: # Under the hood, the Sequence will create a Channel for each step in the sequence
+      channelTemplate: # Under the hood, the Sequence will create a Channel for each step in the Sequence
         apiVersion: messaging.knative.dev/v1
         kind: InMemoryChannel
       steps:
-        - ref: # This is the first step of the sequence, it will send the event to the bad-word-filter service
+        - ref: # This is the first step of the Sequence, it will send the event to the bad-word-filter service
             apiVersion: serving.knative.dev/v1
             kind: Service
             name: bad-word-filter
-        - ref: # This is the second step of the sequence, it will send the event to the sentiment-analysis-app service
+        - ref: # This is the second step of the Sequence, it will send the event to the sentiment-analysis-app service
             apiVersion: serving.knative.dev/v1
             kind: Service
             name: sentiment-analysis-app
-      reply: # This is the last step of the sequence, it will send the event back to the Broker as reply
+      reply: # This is the last step of the Sequence, it will send the event back to the Broker as reply
         ref:
           kind: Broker
           apiVersion: eventing.knative.dev/v1
           name: bookstore-broker
     ```

-Create the sequence yaml file and apply it to your cluster.
+Create the Sequence yaml file and apply it to your cluster.

 ```
 kubectl apply -f sequence/config/100-create-sequence.yaml